Ronchy2000/Xidian-LaTeX-Template-for-macOS/Font/Readme.md

 [🇨🇳 中文](#macos-下安装-windows-字体) | [🇺🇸 English](#install-windows-fonts-on-macos)

 The built-in Song, Hei, and other fonts on macOS differ from Windows versions in glyph shapes and metrics.
-Using system fonts directly for typesetting will cause inconsistencies in line spacing, pagination, and layout.
-Therefore, you need to install font files consistent with the Windows environment first.
+The template already bundles Windows-compatible fonts inside the `Font/` directory and loads them automatically during compilation, so **no extra installation is required**.
+Install them only if you also need these fonts in other macOS apps (Pages, Word, etc.).

 ## Installation Steps
 1. Open the `Font` directory and double-click each of the following font files or drag them all into Font Book: